boostcon/cppnow_code_of_conduct/attendee_procedure_for_incident_handling.md

-%%CONFERENCE%% Attendee Procedure for Incident Handling
+C++Now Attendee Procedure for Incident Handling
 ===============================================

-If you are a %%CONFERENCE%% attendee and you are being harassed, notice that someone else is being harassed, or have any other concerns, please follow do the following:
+If you are a C++Now attendee and you are being harassed, notice that someone else is being harassed, or have any other concerns, please follow do the following: